 Manuel, Sandra, and their two daughters made the decision to grow their family through adoption and agreed that the foster/adopt route was their best option.
 They began the journey to become foster parents with Children’s Bureau in 2009.
 Just two months after being certified, they received their first call to foster a baby girl, Mia, who they ultimately adopted in 2011.
-Over the years, Manual and Sandra have provided over 40 foster children with a happy, safe, and nurturing home where the children can feel comfortable and part of the family.
+Over the years, Manual and Sandra have provided over 40 foster children with a happy, safe, and nurturing family where the children can feel comfortable.

 “It is such a pleasure working with the family.
 I got to see firsthand the commitment, dedication, and love that Sandra and Manuel have as foster parents.
 They fully embrace all the qualities that Children’s Bureau looks for in foster parents.
 They have had their challenges throughout the years, but their dedication to each child is truly remarkable,” remarks the family’s Children’s Bureau social worker.

 Learn more about the family’s journey with Children’s Bureau in the interview below.